 The GAA - A Global Phenomenon

-The GAA Museum's new temporary exhibition GAA - A Global Phenomenon is now open to the public.
-The exhibition provides an overview of the history and development of the GAA overseas from 1884 to the present day.
-It cover the worldwide GAA, focusing on the Association’s development in key regions - Britain, North America, Australasia, Asia, Europe and Canada.
-The exhibition includes artefacts from the museum’s own collection and material from the GAA Archive, in addition to material from other institutions including Kerry County Museum (Tralee) and Lár na Páirce (Thurles) as well as items from various clubs and units overeas.
+GAA - A Global Phenomenon was open from June 2012 - June 2014.
+The exhibition provided an overview of the history and development of the GAA overseas from 1884 to the present day.
+It covered the worldwide GAA, focusing on the Association’s development in key regions - Britain, North America, Australasia, Asia, Europe and Canada.
+The exhibition included artefacts from the museum’s own collection and material from the GAA Archive, in addition to material from other institutions including Kerry County Museum (Tralee) and Lár na Páirce (Thurles) as well as items from various clubs and units overeas.

 GAA President Liam O'Neill pictured visiting the new